The U.S. political stalemate over a partial government shutdown shows no signs of ending.

 But the partial shutdown is taking a toll.

-On Thursday, the White House announced that Mr. Obama is canceling an upcoming visit to Indonesia and Brunei in the face of the shutdown.
+The White House announced late Thursday that Mr. Obama will cancel an upcoming visit to Indonesia and Brunei in the face of the shutdown.
 He had originally scheduled a four-nation, week-long trip to Asia, but canceled visits to Malaysia and the Philippines earlier this week.

 The White House says Secretary of State John Kerry will lead U.S. delegations to Indonesia, Brunei, Malaysia and the Philippines.
 Kerry will attend the APEC summit in Bali in place of the president.